Botanical Snow Storm in Montreal

 Britain

 The highlight of the collection, however, is upstairs.
-Steluta showed me into a back room and there it was: an extensive run of Curtis's Botanical Magazines.
+Steluta showed me into a back room and there they where: an extensive run of Curtis's Botanical Magazines.

 by some of the world’s